 A straightforward approach to removing a valence-3 vertex is to split an edge of one of its neighbouring faces and connect its midpoint to both this vertex and the vertex on the opposite side of the edge (Figure 2).
 This converts the v3 vertex into a v4 vertex and introduces a new v4 vertex, which has to be removed later.
 Instead, we replace any vertex of valence 3 or 4 by a 5-6-7 structure, as shown in Figure 3.
 These two structures can be adapted to any arbitrary geometry corresponding to a v3 or v4 vertex without introducing geometric error.
 This is beneficial, as in many cases, feature points of the mesh are vertices with a low valence and preserving the geometry around those is desirable.
-Figure 4 depicts the 3D results of removing low valence vertices on a cube.
+Also note that these structures only introduce new vertices that are v567 and may only increase the degree of some vertices in their two ring.
+But the valence of no vertex is decreased.
+As a result, no new v3 or v4 vertex is generated.